Limit Theorems for Network Data without Metric Structure: Proofs for Section

 \textbf{Condition (b):} Note that

-where the first inequality follows from conditional Jensen's inequality, the third one is by Lemma \ref{lem:predi < FMD}, the fourth one is by Condition (2) in this theorem, and the last step follows from conditions (1) in this theorem.
+where the first inequality follows from conditional Jensen's inequality, the third one is by Lemma~\ref{lem:predi < FMD}, and the last step is by Conditions (1) and (2) in this theorem.
 Then Condition (b) follows from conditional Markov's inequality and \citet[Lemma 6.1 (a)]{chernozhukov2018Double}.

 \textbf{Condition (c):} Condition (c) is satisfied because